-4. Choose term life coverage over a whole or universal life policy if your needs are short-term
+4. Choose term life coverage over a permanent life insurance policy

-Insurance is about offsetting risks.
-You buy term life insurance for needs that are short term; whole life insurance (or universal life insurance) is for permanent needs that do not disappear over time.
+Insurance is about offsetting risk.
+You buy insurance to ensure the financial stability of your family in the future.
+You buy term life insurance for needs that are short-term; whole life insurance (or universal life policies) is for permanent needs that do not disappear over time.

-Yes, permanent policies provide a guaranteed payout when you die, regardless of when that may be; with a term life policy, your survivors only receive a death benefit if you pass away within the set term you choose.
+Permanent policies provide a guaranteed payout when you die, regardless of when that may be.
+With a term life policy, your survivors only receive a death benefit if you pass away within the set term you choose.
 This difference means term life policies are cheaper than their universal or whole life counterparts because the payout isn’t guaranteed for life.

-Buying a permanent policy for a short term need is like buying a film you only plan on watching once instead of renting it.
-You may only need life insurance for a temporary need, like your childrens’ education or covering your remaining mortgage payments.
-In these cases, term life insurance could be a cheaper alternative that provides the same benefit.
+You may only need life insurance for temporary financial burdens, like your children’s education or covering your remaining mortgage payments.
+In these cases, term life insurance products could be a cheaper alternative that provides the same benefit.

 5. Get a medically underwritten policy instead of non-medical coverage

 Life insurance policies that don’t require a life insurance medical exam can typically cost more than fully underwritten coverage.
-The underwriter has less information to work with; therefore there’s a considerable risk to the insurer with non-medical life insurance.
+Without the usual medical questionnaire, the underwriters have less medical history to work with; therefore there’s a considerable risk to the insurer with non-medical life insurance.
 To compensate for the higher risk, the insurance company charges a higher premium.

-These non-medically underwritten policies are generally for individuals with chronic or pre-existing health conditions and are hard to insure.
+These non-medically underwritten policies are generally for individuals with chronic or pre-existing health conditions.

 6. Switch to non-smoker rates if you’ve quit smoking for at least one year

-Smoking is a personal choice and every smoker already knows the ample health benefits of quitting smoking.
-There are benefits for your wallet too – not only because you spend less on cigarettes.
+Smoking is a personal choice that comes with certain health risks.
+By now, every smoker already knows the ample health benefits of quitting smoking.
+There are benefits for your wallet too – not only because you spend less on cigarettes or vape juice.

 Those who go tobacco-free for at least one year are eligible to switch to non-smoker rates on their life insurance policy.
-Tobacco-free means you no longer smoke cigarettes or cigars or use chewing tobacco, nicotine patches, or gum.
-It also typically means you can find a lower monthly premium for your life insurance.
+When you declare you’re “Tobacco-free” on your life insurance application, it means you no longer smoke cigarettes or cigars or use chewing tobacco, nicotine patches, e-cigarettes, vapes, or gum.
+It also typically means you can qualify for cheap life insurance rates.
 This could equate to significant savings – especially as you grow older.
 Smoker rates can be dramatically higher for older smokers.